muratk5n/thirdwave/en/README.md

 in February 2014...
-[T]he russians are not going to roll over and play dead,.. they're going to crush the Ukrainians, they're going to bring out the big guns, .. to turn places like [Kyiv] and other cities in ukraine into rubble.
+[T]he russians are not going to roll over and play dead,.. they're going to crush the Ukrainians, they're going to bring out the big guns, .. to turn places like [Kyiv] and other cities in Ukraine into rubble.
 They're going to do Fallujas, they're going to do Mosuls, they're going to do Groznies.
 You know what happened in [WWII] when the United States was faced with the possibility of having to invade the Japanese home islands in early 1945.
 The idea of